EmbarkStudios/kajiya/README.md

 # Working on Rust shaders

-Add your shaders to the assets/rust-shaders crate.
-Change SimpleRenderPass::new_compute to SimpleRenderPass::new_compute_rust as required, see existing examples.
-Then to compile your rust shaders and add them to the list so they can get loaded by name, run the shader builder from assets/rust-shaders/builder.
+Add your shaders to the `assets/rust-shaders` crate.
+Run the shader builder from `assets/rust-shaders/builder` to make sure they can be loaded at runtime.
+Finally, use `SimpleRenderPass::new_compute_rust` to create a render graph pass (see existing examples).

 ## Acknowledgments